h-sifat/express-ipc/README.md

 ```

 All the properties are **readonly** except **path** and **params**.
 Meaning we
-cannot reassign the readonly properties with new value.
-If the property is an
+cannot reassign the readonly properties with new values.
+But, if the property is
-object, we can modify it.
+an object, we can modify it.

 **Example:**